 The gears/derailleur(s) on your bicycle should be correctly adjusted from the factory.
-However, as cables do seat and stretch.
-It is important to check the function of your shifting after your first ride.
-It is not unusual for your shifting system to need some adjustment after being used a few times.
+However, as cables do seat and stretch, it's important to check the function of your shifting after your first ride.
+Note that it's not unusual for your shifting system to need some adjustment after being used a few times.